 The Hokuriku Shinkansen with the JR Pass

 Once you have your JR Pass in hand, you are ready to embark on the Hokuriku Shinkansen Line.
-There are many options concerning trains and points of departure, as discussed below.
+There are many options concerning trains and points of departure, as outlined below.

 Hokuriku Shinkansen Stations